A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior: Discrete Hawkes Background

 \subsection{Discrete Hawkes Process}

-The discrete-time Hawkes process (DHP) is the discrete analogue of the continuous-time Hawkes process originally introduced by \citep{hawkes1971}.
+The discrete-time Hawkes process (DHP) is the discrete analogue of the continuous-time Hawkes process introduced by \citet{hawkes1971}.
 In continuous time, the intensity function defines the instantaneous rate of event occurrence and typically increases immediately following a self-exciting or clustering phenomenon.
-In contrast, the DHP operates over discrete time steps, \( t \in \mathbb{N} \), and models the expected number of events per interval using a combination of exogenous and endogenous contributions.
+In contrast, the DHP operates over discrete time steps, \(t \in \mathbb{N}\), and models the expected number of events per interval using a combination of exogenous and endogenous contributions.

 The DHP is designed for count data observed at regular time intervals, such as hourly, daily, or weekly series.
 It captures the intuition that recent events tend to increase the probability of future events, a property known as self-excitation.
 This makes DHPs particularly useful for modeling clustered sequences, such as infectious disease cases, financial transactions, or crime incidents, where new occurrences can trigger follow-up events in subsequent intervals.
+Figure~\ref{fig:discrete-hawkes-toplabels} gives a simple illustration of the resulting discrete-time intensity path.

-Let \( N(t) \in \mathbb{N} \) denote the number of events observed during the interval \( (t-1, t] \), and let the event history up to time \( t-1 \) be denoted \( \mathcal{H}(t-1) = \{N(s) : s < t\} \).
-The conditional intensity function, or expected event rate at time \( t \), is defined as:
+Let \(N(t) \in \mathbb{N}_0\) denote the number of events observed during the interval \((t-1,t]\), and let the event history up to time \(t-1\) be denoted \(\mathcal{H}(t-1)=\{N(s):s<t\}\).
+The conditional intensity function, or expected event rate at time \(t\), is defined as